Sociology A Level

 We work in partnership with you to develop your knowledge, understanding and critical evaluation skills to ensure you to reach your learning goals.

 You will be required to read widely and in depth and to keep your understanding of sociological issues up-to-date by reading broadsheet newspapers, social media and academic journals from the internet.

 Sociology is the study of individuals and groups in society.
 In the first year, you will study Education with Theory & Methods and Family & Households.
 For Education, you will assess different types of education, apply educational theory and investigate educational achievement according to class, gender and ethnicity.
 You will also look at how and why sociologists carry out research and evaluate the different methods that are used.
 In the study of Family & Households, you will learn about different theories of the family and analyse family diversity, marriage, divorce, cohabitation, childhood, power and control.
 You will also investigate the effects of globalisation on the family unit.

-In the second year, you will study Crime & Deviance and one of two topics: Beliefs in Society or Global Development.
+In the second year, you will study Crime & Deviance and one of three topics: Beliefs in Society, Media or Global Development.
 In studying Beliefs in Society, you will examine the relationship between social change and social stability, religious beliefs, practices and organisations.
 For Global Development, you will learn about the influence of globalisation on society and analyse sociological explanations, such as trade, aid and conflict.
 Alongside one of these topics you will study Crime & Deviance, which looks at the causes of crime and social distribution according to class, gender and ethnicity.
 You will also examine contemporary issues, such as international crime and cybercrime.
 Using current events, you will learn to make connections between sociological theory and society today.

 How will you be assessed?